orionaskatu/stable-diffusion-webui/README.md

 The python venv will be installed in `/home/$(whoami)/stable-diffusion-webui/venv`.

-If you want to install stable-diffusion somewhere else, you need to clone the repo and change the parameters in `webui-user.sh`.
+If you want to install stable-diffusion or venv somewhere else, you need to clone the repo and change the parameters in `webui-user.sh`.

+If you want to use the reverse proxy on port 80 and the systemd service, you need to clobne the repo and launch `install.sh`.

 ## Features